Marjuk44/Project-Text-Based-Game-EscapeRoom/README.md

 - The code appropriately uses loops where needed, such as for repeating game actions until the player reaches a certain outcome.
 - The game uses functions to play the game and compartmentalize tasks such as navigating between rooms or interacting with items.
 - Arguments are used in functions where appropriate to allow for reusability.
-- The game uses return statements in functions to output certain results, which are then used elsewhere in your code.
+- The game uses return statements in functions to output certain results.
 - After completing each game action, functions are called to continue playing until the winning condition is reached.
 - The game utilizes comprehension for creating more efficient and readable code where applicable.
 - Any user input is validated and the game incorporates error handling techniques to handle any possible errors or exceptions, providing a smoother user experience.